LBHackney-IT/lbh-core/Hackney.Core/Hackney.Core.Testing/Hackney.Core.Testing.PactBroker/README.md

 ### 4. Create a pact broker fixture
 The fixture class must inherit from the `PactBrokerFixture` abstract base class and supply the custom test Startup class [implemented above](#Create-a-custom-Startup-class).
-`PactBrokerFixture` conatins a number of virtual methods that should be overiden as required.
+`PactBrokerFixture` contains a number of virtual methods that should be overriden as required.
 ##### SetEnvironmentVariables
 This is executed first and should be used to ensure any necessary environment variables exist.
 This should also be used to set the required variables used by the pact broker test base classes to connect with the broker website ([see above](#Required-environment-variables)).